nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 2. QuickCache shows a list of flashcards
 3. User requests to test a specific flashcard in the list with a specific answer
 4. QuickCache displays whether the answer is correct
+5. QuickCache updates the statistics for that flashcard

     Use case ends.